DiscoverWithAI/discoverwithai.github.io/documents/Project_Description.typ

   While the #link("https://discoverwithai.github.io/compiled/CompiledPDF/Idea_interview.pdf#i1")[first], #link("https://discoverwithai.github.io/compiled/CompiledPDF/Idea_interview.pdf#i2")[second] and #link("https://discoverwithai.github.io/compiled/CompiledPDF/Idea_interview.pdf#i6")[sixth] conducted interviews confirmed our customers and problems hypotheses, suggesting that this kind of potential customers could be affected by the analyzed issue, the #link("https://discoverwithai.github.io/compiled/CompiledPDF/Idea_interview.pdf#i3")[third], #link("https://discoverwithai.github.io/compiled/CompiledPDF/Idea_interview.pdf#i4")[fourth], #link("https://discoverwithai.github.io/compiled/CompiledPDF/Idea_interview.pdf#i5")[fifth] and #link("https://discoverwithai.github.io/compiled/CompiledPDF/Idea_interview.pdf#i7")[seventh] interviews underlined how this was not present in the majority of young adults.

-  This led the team to partially correct the initial hypotheses about customers by understanding that young adults could not be potential customers of the platform.
+  This led the team to partially correct the initial hypotheses about customers by understanding that young adults could not be potential customers of the platform; therefore, they are removed from the end-users group (see @end_users) and family members are partially reconsidered as potential economic buyers (see @eb).

 ]